Who We Are

 Every problem is a cost that someone created but did not pay.
 This is socialism.
 Socialism is poor accounting.
 Social costs creates threats of loss and risk for society and future generations.
 The creation of costs others must pay is socialism.
 Socialism is a manifestation of Babylon.
 Babylon falsifies costs and infringes on ownership rights using the doctrine of might makes right.

-Equality is not sameness or cookie cutter duplication.
-Modalities exist and to attempt to erase them in a monastic submission to a particular vision of the ideal person is to miss the point of equality.
+Equality does not mean cookie cutter duplication.
+Modalities exist and to attempt to erase them in a monastic submission to a particular vision of the ideal person is to miss the point of equality and misunderstand the nature of justice.

-The market is a method of achieving order in and through equality.
-The free market is said to be a market without a governing authority.
-A better term is a righteous market because free markets suggest anything with a price can and ought to be sold.
-Righteous markets are markets in which accountability for all costs is assured.
-No costs can be hidden, and all values must be accounted for in the price.
+The market is a method of achieving order in and through justice.
+The free market is said to be a market without a governing authority, but this does not mean the free market produces justice.
+Free markets suggest anything with a price can and ought to be sold.
+Asset markets are markets in which accountability for all costs is assured because only assets can be traded.
+When assets are exchanged no costs can be hidden or externalized.
+All value must be accounted for in the price.
+Property rights cannot be infringed against because liabilities are not permitted.

-We own what we create, and no one has a right to impose costs onto others or we impose our values and will onto others.
+We own what we create, and no one has a right to impose costs onto others.

-Dextarian believes in the social contract.
 We are equal beings.
-We respect the rights of the creator to what he or she creates.
+Justice requires us to respect the rights of the creator to what he or she creates.
 We are accountable for the costs we create.
-Equality is no more or less than paying all costs that one creates.
-We are equal in our human rights to what we create.
-So long as no one can deprive us of what we ourselves created we have no claim on what others create.
+Equal rights means no more or less than paying the costs we create and not being required to pay the costs others create.
+We are equal in our rights to justice and property that is to the value we create.
+So long as no one can deprive us of what we created we have no claim on what others create.
 Anything other than this is inequality and injustice.
-To be free of this social contract is what freedom is all about.

 Liberalism is an attachment to power over property masquerading as a love of freedom.
 Liberalism easily morphs into mob violence, anarchy, fascism, and chaos.
 Liberals want to tear up the social contract.